 - The coursework provides each student an opportunity to utilize current methods and tools of the trade for the accounting profession, including computer technology, accounting software, and accounting standards, auditing standards, and tax law databases.

-- A meaningful internship experience for each student during the Junior or Senior year will enhance the quality of their education in courses at BYU-Idaho and prepare a foundation for future employment choices.
+- A meaningful internship experience is required for each student during the Junior or Senior year which will enhance the quality of their education in courses at BYU-Idaho and prepare a foundation for their future employment choices.